What the study found

-What the study found: The study concludes that predictive AI can reduce enforcement timelines and improve the precision of asset tracking in the Saudi enforcement system.
-It also finds that algorithmic opacity, meaning limited transparency in how automated systems make decisions, remains a major obstacle.
+The study found that predictive AI (artificial intelligence) can reduce enforcement timelines and improve the precision of asset tracking in Saudi enforcement procedures.
+It also found that algorithmic opacity remains a major hurdle to judicial transparency.

 Key points